MenshikovaElizaveta/GitDemo/README.md

 #The test repository

-This repository is created for learning Git and GitHub
+This repository is created for learning Git and GitHub.